Rakile/deforumation/README.md

 `>python mediator.py`

-Keep the mediator CMD open, its needed for the communication between deforum and deforumation.
+Keep the mediator CMD/Terminal open, its needed for the communication between deforum and deforumation.

 Then you can start the acctual application from a new terminal, with: